spartny/employee-attrition-prediction/README.md

 ### Strong correlations were observed between `MonthlyIncome` and `JobLevel`, as well as between `TotalWorkingYears` and `Age`.

 ### Model Performance
-- The tuned **Logistic Regression** model provided the best performance, with a ROC AUC score of **0.815**, indicating a strong ability to distinguish between employees who are likely to leave and those who will stay.
-Moreover, the **Random Forest** model while not that behind with ROC AUC score of **0.794**, provided explainability and importances of certain attributes that are strong indicators of attrition.
+- The tuned **Logistic Regression** model provided the best performance, with a ROC AUC score of **0.86**, indicating a strong ability to distinguish between employees who are likely to leave and those who will stay.
+Moreover, the **Random Forest** model while not that behind with ROC AUC score of **0.82**, provided explainability and importances of certain attributes that are strong indicators of attrition.

 ### Neural Networks
 Additionally tested Artificial Neural Networks as Classifiers for this task, experimented with a variety of activation functions such as `ReLU`, `Swish`, `ELU`, `leaky ReLU` and found `Leaky ReLU` to be the best performing in this network of 4 hidden layers.
-The ANN had a ROC AUC Score of **0.846**, this outperforms the Logistic Regression Model and the Random Forest
+The ANN had a ROC AUC Score of **0.84**, this still does not outperforms the Logistic Regression Model but outperforms the Random Forest.